William R. Martin, Executive Director

 William Martin assumed the role of Executive Director effective September 1, 2012.
 He has been employed with the Agency since 1979 and most of that time he served as Assistant Executive Director, responsible for the various programs’ guidance and leadership.
 He holds a Bachelor of Science degree in Social Work from Farleigh Dickinson University and a Master of Arts degree in Human Service Administration from Antioch University.
 Bill is a part time member of the faculty of Cornell University, providing training and consultation for the Residential Child Care Project.

 Chris Lacey, Assistant Executive Director

 Chris Lacey joined the Waterford Country School staff in 1998 as a Lead Child Care worker in the Shelter program.
 He quickly advanced and became a Supervisor in the Shelter program and then later Assistant Program Director for Safe Homes in 2003.
 In 2006, he was promoted to Program Director for Foster Care, which eventually grew to include all the community services the Agency now offers.
-Chris served as the Community Services program director for Adoption Services, Children’s Outpatient Clinic, Intensive Family Planning, and the Foster Care program at our satellite facility in Norwich for 11 years before becoming the Assistant Executive Director overseeing all the agency programs.
+Chris served as the Community Services program director for Adoption Services, Children’s Outpatient Clinic, Intensive Family Preservation and the Foster Care program at our satellite facility in Norwich for 11 years before becoming the Assistant Executive Director overseeing all the agency programs.
 Chris obtained a Bachelor of Arts Degree in Psychology from Eastern Connecticut State University and earned a Master of Science in Human Services from Springfield College.